 Please Note: You can also click on the 5th icon in the top left corner of Cashflow Manager which will bring you straight into the [Options] menu.

 Click on [Duplicate Account] on the left side and enter your new bank account name in Record a name for the Duplicate Account box.

 You can now start entering your business transactions in the Money In and Money Out sections.
 Money In transactions are your income and Money Out records are your expenses.

 Next, customise your columns so that you can allocate your transactions to match your GST and BAS Statement.

 Click on the customise columns icon, which is the 4th icon in the top left corner of Cashflow Manager.

 Click on the [Add New] button on the right side and fill out the relevant details for your new column.

-Please Note: If you are unsure about what to fill out, it’s important you consult your accountant, as your columns will impact your GST and BAS figures that will be lodged to the ATO.
+Please Note: If you are unsure about what to fill out, it’s important you consult your accountant, as your columns will impact your GST and Business Activity Statement (BAS) figures that will be lodged to the Australian Tax office (ATO).

 For more information on Customizing Columns click here.